dancasimiro/WAV.jl/README.md

 | 24     | single or double |  –1.0 <= y < +1.0  | int32         |
 | 32     | single or double |  –1.0 <= y <= +1.0 | single        |

+Floating point (single and double precision) values are written to the file unaltered.
+The library will not modify the data range or representation.

 The following functions are also defined to make this function compatible with MATLAB: